vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0019/README.md

 ### Are there workarounds for these vulnerabilities?

 Not as part of this advisory.
-There may be other mitigations and compensating controls available in your organization, depending on your security posture, defense-in-depth strategies, and conﬁgurations of perimeter firewalls and appliance firewalls.
+There may be other mitigations and compensating controls available in your organization, depending on your security posture, defense-in-depth strategies, and configurations of perimeter firewalls and appliance firewalls.
 All organizations must decide for themselves whether to rely on those protections; VMware Global Support (GS) cannot decide for you what is appropriate for your organization.

 For assistance that is tailored to your environment and organization please contact your account team about VMware Professional Services.